chesterwizzle/Haikuverse/README.md

 ---
 ## 3. Core Architecture & Services

+The Haikuverse application is built on a modern, scalable technology stack leveraging the Flutter framework for the front end and Google Cloud services for the backend.
+The table below provides a high-level overview of the key technologies employed in each architectural layer.

 | Layer                  | Technology / Service                                                                                                   |
 | ---------------------- | ---------------------------------------------------------------------------------------------------------------------- |
 | **Cross-Platform App** | Flutter, Dart, Provider                                                                                                |